 Like with the outputs of AI systems, the ICO definition does not acknowledge the role that humans play in the functioning of AI systems.
 However, the other definitions note two key roles that humans play: providing the data (and inputs) for the models and defining the objectives of the models.

-What is clear is that all five pieces of legislation are roughly saying the same thing: AI is a form of automised human-defined intelligence.
-The problem here is that we have little to no understanding of what intelligence actually is.
-One reason for this challenge may be the philosophical debates and legal uncertainties around the word intelligence, let alone the lack of unanimity around defining ‘artificial intelligence’ which makes most definitions of AI in academic literature rather vague.
+What is clear is that all five pieces of legislation are roughly saying the same thing: AI is a form of automated, human-defined intelligence.
+One problem here is that we have little to no understanding of what intelligence actually is.
+This challenge may build on philosophical debates and legal uncertainties around the word intelligence, let alone the lack of ambiguity around defining ‘artificial intelligence’ which makes most definitions of AI in academic literature rather vague.

 DISCLAIMER: This blog article is for informational purposes only.
 This blog article is not intended to, and does not, provide legal advice or a legal opinion.
 It is not a do-it-yourself guide to resolving legal issues or handling litigation.
 This blog article is not a substitute for experienced legal counsel and does not provide legal advice regarding any situation or employer.